-- (a) According to the information and explanations given to us and on the basis of our examination of books of account, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) during the year under audit.
-Therefore, the provisions of Clause 3(x)(a) of the Order is not applicable to the Company. - (b) The Company has made preferential allotment of shares during the year under review.
-The amount raised has been utilised for the purpose for which it was raised.
+(a) According to the information and explanations given to us and on the basis of our examination of books of account, the Company has not raised money by way of initial public offer or further public offer (including debt instruments) during the year under audit.
+Therefore, the provisions of Clause 3 (x)(a) of the Order is not applicable to the Company. (b) As per the information and explanations given to us by the management and based on our examination of the records, Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review.
+Accordingly, compliance of section 42 and 62 of the acts does not arise.
+Therefore paragraph 3(x)(b)of the Order is not applicable to the Company.